The Speakeasy Storytelling Program is back!

 Class 4: Polished Storytelling Performances

 And you’ll learn a lot!
-Each class not only covers the main topic, but also hone the soft skills that help you shine on stage.
+Each class not only covers the main topic, but also hones the soft skills that help you shine on stage.
 Things like:

 • Delivery techniques